scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Recommendations

-* Kubernetes should be private in production and should provide secure access with SSH or VPN.
-* You can use a bastion server as a host machine for secure access to private networks.
+* You should create a bastion server to manage the Kubernetes cluster.

+### Procedures

+[Create an Azure virtual network](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal) with the above requirements and recommendations along with your organizational or application standards.

 ## Step 2.
 Set up a database